orionrobots/orionrobots.github.io/products/orion-explorer-1-robot-kit.md

 Overall specifications:

 * Drive: 4 wheels each driven by a single motor (connect 2 to each H bridge output) with tired wheels.
-* Predrilled platforms to mount everything on.
+* Pre-drilled platforms to mount everything on.
 * L298N H Bridge controller to drive the system.
 * 6xAA (9v) Battery Box to supply the system.
 Batteries not included.
 * Microcontroller based on the popular Atmega 328 16Mhz with the Arduino bootloader and the Arduino Uno configuration with plenty of digital and analogue IO to spare after connecting it up.
 100% compatible with Arduino shields.